 The bonus is paid out pursuant to the terms of the Remuneration Regulation for Institutions, and is also liable to being blocked by BaFin in the future.
-If a Risk Taker receives more than € 50,000 in variable remuneration (currently the valid threshold pursuant to the BaFin's guidance), that person's bonus will be paid out over subsequent years analogous to remuneration for the Board of Management.
+If a Risk Taker receives more than € 50.000 in variable remuneration (currently the valid threshold pursuant to the BaFin's guidance), that person's bonus will be paid out over subsequent years analogous to remuneration for the Board of Management.
+To date this has not been necessary.

-Variable remuneration never exceeded the fixed remuneration component in 2014, and will also not be possible in future years.
+Due to restrictions in the remuneration system, variable remuneration can never exceed the fixed remuneration component.
 With regard to other non-cash benefits, Risk Takers receive the same as those received by other employees, such as subsidies for lunch or health care, supplemental insurance, or company cars, etc. In this context, each benefit in kind depends partly on the hierarchy level or duration of employment, although the criteria are identical for all employees.